INN STYLE PMS TERMS AND CONDITIONS

 - By entering into the Contract, you consent to us (at our sole discretion) using the Information to include the Accommodation in an online directory promoting the providers of temporary accommodation using the PMS.

-- Subject to your prior agreement, and in consideration of you paying us the associated Fees, we shall make the Accommodation available for reservation through a microsite hosted on a subdomain of the internet domain name innstyle.co.uk, created by us using the Information provided by you (the “Microsite”).
+- Subject to your prior agreement, and in consideration of you paying us the associated Fees, we shall make the Accommodation available for reservation through a microsite hosted on a subdomain of the internet domain name innstyle.co.uk or at a custom domain agreed with you, created by us using the Information provided by you (the “Microsite”).

 - We shall use reasonable endeavours to make the Microsite available 24 hours a day, seven days a week, except for Planned Maintenance and Unscheduled Maintenance.

 - Notwithstanding the provisions of clause 9.2, we do not warrant that access to the Microsite will be uninterrupted or error free, or that the Microsite will meet your specific requirements, and we shall not be liable for any loss or damage that you might suffer (or allege to have suffered) as a result of the Microsite not being available at any time.

 - You may link to or frame the Microsite in accordance with these terms and conditions and any supplemental terms, conditions or policies that we may provide to you from time to time.
 We reserve the right to withdraw such consent at any time at our sole discretion by notifying you in writing.
 In the event that we provide such notice, you shall immediately cease the relevant linking or framing.

 You acknowledge and accept that the PMS may enable or assist you to access the content of, correspond with or purchase or benefit from the products or services of third parties via third-party websites and software and that, subject to the provisions of clause 11:

 - you do so at your own risk;

 - any contract entered into and any transaction completed via any third-party website or software is between you and the relevant third party, and not us;